-The HoSE index hit 1,300 points in the morning session of September 27, then failed to maintain this level when selling pressure increased sharply.
+The HoSE index touched 1,300 points in the morning session of September 27, then could not maintain this mark when selling pressure increased sharply.

 Increased liquidity, along with the rise of pillar stocks, helped investors believe that the market could surpass the resistance level of 1,300 points.
 VN-Index started the weekend session in a positive state, with green dominating the board.

-The HoSE index surpassed the reference after the opening price determination session (ATO), continuing to expand the increase a few minutes later.
+The HoSE index surpassed the reference price after the opening price determination session (ATO), continuing to expand the increase a few minutes later.
 By mid-morning, the VN-Index officially returned to the 1,300-point threshold.
-The increase in banking stocks - the group with the highest proportion in the capitalization basket - helped the market bounce back to accelerate rapidly.
+The increase of banking stocks - the group with the highest proportion in the capitalization basket - helped the market bounce back to accelerate quickly.

 However, the peak only lasted for a few minutes.
 VN-Index quickly narrowed its upward momentum as selling pressure increased.
 In less than 30 minutes, the index fell back to near the reference level.
 Cash flow tried to pull the market up, but hesitation in observing caused the HoSE index to reach 1,296 points and then adjust.

 In the afternoon session, red dominated.
 Selling pressure at the resistance zone caused many stocks to fall below the reference level.
-The increase of the banking group, the pillar group that pulled the market in recent sessions, also narrowed.
-The VN-Index closed at 1,290.92 points, down slightly by 0.57 points compared to the previous session.
+The increase of the banking group, the pillar group pulling the market in recent sessions, also narrowed.
+VN-Index closed at 1,290.92 points, down slightly by 0.57 points compared to the previous session.

 VN30-Index maintained an increase of nearly 2 points (0.13%) to 1,352.57 points.
 On the Hanoi Stock Exchange, HNX-Index and UPCOM-Index closed with low fluctuations.